Modern Foreign Languages: Key Stage 5

 of narrative voice in a prose text or camera work in a film).

 One of four themes (Aspects of French-speaking society: current trends, Aspects of French-speaking society: current issues, Artistic culture in the French-speaking world, Aspects of political life in the French-speaking world)

 Oral exam: 21–23 minutes (including 5 minutes preparation time)

 30% of A-level

 Discussion of a sub-theme with the discussion based on a stimulus card (5–6 minutes).
 The student studies the card for 5 minutes at the start of the test (25 marks).

 Presentation (2 minutes) and discussion (9–10 minutes) of individual research project (35 marks).

 You should have a grade 6 or higher at GCSE before starting the course.
 You need to have an interest in the foreign language as well as a desire to learn about the countries and cultures where that language is spoken.
 You should have good listening skills and a desire to communicate spontaneously verbally and in writing.

 An A Level language qualification can lead to further study up to and beyond degree level.
-Employment possibilities are many and varied ranging from teaching, following a degree course, to working for a company in the UK or abroad, which has links with France or French speaking countries.
-Employers in a wide range of industries such as tourism or some retail outlets welcome staff with language expertise.
+Employment possibilities are many and varied ranging from teaching, following a degree course, to working for a company in the UK or abroad, which has links with France and French-speaking countries.
+Employers in a wide range of industries such as tourism, retail outlets and international businesses in general welcome staff with language expertise.